pgale/HA_TSV_Dashboards/README.md

 [Kiosk mode](https://github.com/NemesisRE/kiosk-mode) (for the kiosk mode settings based on logged-in users)

+[Layout-card](https://github.com/thomasloven/lovelace-layout-card) (for the vertical layout card that Bubble Card needs)

 #### Dependencies (HA entities etc): ####

-The kiosk mode is controlled via a boolean helper called `input_boolean.kiosk_hide_header_and_sidebar` This is used in my management screen (as below).
+- The kiosk mode is controlled via a boolean helper called `input_boolean.kiosk_hide_header_and_sidebar` This is used in my management screen (as below).

+- The conditional popups for my water softener and leak detectors are based on Aqara water leak sensors

+-

 ### Optional buttons and popup screens ###